 - Double-void before bed.
 Denson advises that you double-void, or urinate twice, right before bed.
 “Go to the bathroom, then brush your teeth and go through the rest of your bedtime routine,” she says.
 “Then, just before you’re about to lie down -- even if you don’t feel like you have to go -- try to urinate and see if you can squeeze out another tablespoon or so.”

 - Do Kegel exercises.
 Done regularly, they help control an overactive bladder.
-“They will trigger a reflex mechanism to relax the bladder,” says Denson.
+“They will trigger a reflex mechanism to relax the bladder,” Denson says.
 “If you feel a tremendous urge to urinate, doing a Kegel before you run to the bathroom will help settle down the bladder spasm and help you hold it until you get there.”

 Kegels simply involve contracting and releasing the muscles around the opening of your urethra, just as you do when going to the bathroom.
 You can learn what a Kegel exercise feels like by starting, then stopping, your urine stream.
 Start with three sets of 8-12 contractions.
-Hold them for six to 10 seconds each and perform these three to four times per week.
+Hold them for 6 to 10 seconds each, and perform these three to four times per week.